Plan activities, timeline and budgets

 Create resources to help day to day learning.

-- Show how the work relevant to senior management and boards,
+- show how the work is relevant to senior management and boards; and

 There are a range of contextual factors which may impact a stakeholder group's ability to take part.
 For instance: environmental, infrastructure, community, sociocultural and/or gender factors.

 These factors are complex and often interconnected.
 These conversations need early and meaningful discussion with user groups, communities and representatives from a range of disciplines and professions.